 Pros and cons of buying on eBay

-A pool account is where your investment dollars are “pooled” with other investors to buy bullion.
+A pool account is where your investment into silver bullion is “pooled” with other investors.
 Ownership is typically in a large bar, so together with other investors you own a “fraction” of that bar.

 These programs tend to be convenient and cheap.
-Storage is also inexpensive, and in some programs it’s free.
+Storage is also inexpensive and, in some cases, free.

-The drawbacks are that in most cases the silver is not allocated in your name, which introduces counterparty risk.
-Delivery is also usually expensive and in some cases unavailable.
+The main drawback is that the silver is not allocated to you, which introduces counterparty risk.
+Delivery is also usually expensive and, in most cases, unavailable.

 Some of the more popular pool accounts are Kitco, Perth Mint, and Everbank.

-Select a company that is financially strong.
-Confirm the bullion is not held on its balance sheet.
+Select a company that is reputable and financially strong.
+Confirm the bullion is not held on the company’s balance sheet.
 A bankruptcy would, at a minimum, tie up your bullion during a lengthy legal process.
 In a worst-case scenario, bullion could be used to meet the claims of creditors.

-You’re about to own one of mankind’s most enduring assets that has withstood history’s worst troubles.
+You’re about to own one of mankind’s most enduring assets, one that has withstood history’s worst troubles.

 ...and be the first to read what we post the moment we post it!